Enjoy Kailash Manasarovar Yatra 2026 During Tibetan Year of Horse ‘Mahakumbh of Kailash’ and get extra Merit – Punya (पुण्य)

 • Airline/Railway tickets/vouchers.

 As this yatra is going to be the most adventurous and spiritual, you need to be careful about your fitness, mentally or physically.
-Also, you have to walk the difficult trails to do the Parikrama, so we advise you to have some one-day hike or a regular walk and do yoga, and breathing exercises months before you set off for Kailash Mansarovar Yatra.
+Also, you have to walk the difficult trails to do the Parikrama, so we advise you to have a one-day hike or a regular walk and do yoga and breathing exercises months before you set off for the Kailash Mansarovar Yatra.

-So, before you start the Yatra, Consultation with the doctor and proper examination of yourself should be done.
+So, before you start the Yatra, a Consultation with the doctor and a proper examination of yourself should be done.

-You should have medical insurance including the emergency evacuation feature in the insurance package for this yatra.
+You should have medical insurance, including the emergency evacuation feature, in the insurance package for the Kailash yatra.

 Five facts you need to know about Mount Kailash

-Mount Kailash, standing at 6,714 meters (22,028 feet) above sea level is revered as the most sacred place and is said to be the home of Hindu Lord Shiva.
+Mount Kailash, standing at 6,714 meters (22,028 feet) above sea level, is revered as the most sacred place and is said to be the home of the Hindu Lord Shiva.

 These are five facts that you need to have a look at before beginning the Yatra to Kailash Parvat (mountain).